-Further detail of the consultation undertaken is provided in Appendix M1 in Volume 4.
+Further detail of the consultation undertaken is provided in Appendix M1 (Volume 4).
+The results of the consultation activities are summarised in Section 19.3.5.

-19.2.2.
-Database and literature review
+19.2.2 Database and literature review

 A desktop assessment was undertaken to determine the nature and status of known Aboriginal heritage sites within and around the airport site, to facilitate site prediction on the basis of regional and local site patterns, and to place the area within an archaeological and heritage management context.